usnistgov/ElectionGlossary/index.md

 Synonyms: `WAN`

 ## <a name="wireless"></a>wireless
-Network connectivity using radio waves instead of wire connections.
+Connectivity using electro-magnetic waves instead of wire connections.

 ## <a name="write-in-option"></a>write-in option